VForWaTer/tool-specs/docs/container.md

 ### Entrypoint

 `/src/run.[py/R/js/m]` is the single entrypoint into the tool.
 Any executable file is supported.
-Please note, that the tool-specs only support transformation-like tools, that *end* (no service tools).
+Please note that the tool-specs support only transformation-like tools that terminate *end* upon completion; service tools are not supported.

 Please note: In order to work properly with external tools, you implement the execution of the script, as shown in the sample repositories, as the default